Chebab/shrdlite-course-project/README.md

 #### Finding the number of objects that need to be moved to get to the items mentioned in the Literals
 First, we descibe how Literals which require the arguments to be in the same column are investigated.
 For "ontop" and "inside" Literals, we need to remove the number of objects above both arguments.
 For "under" and "above" Literals, one can only be sure that the objects above the second argument and the first argument, respectively, need to be moved.
 Of course, if there are several items in the same column that all share the same objects above them, we cannot count these items multiple times, so we keep track of the number of already counted objects for each column.

 For "leftof", "rightof" and "beside" Literals (henceforth called lateral Literals), it is a bit more complicated.
 If there are two or more lateral Literals in a conjunct and they have an argument in the same column, one cannot be sure that more than one of the arguments in any of those Literals needs to be moved.
+Thus:

-Thus, we find all arguments mentioned in all lateral Literals in the conjunct, then loop through those Literals, l --- with the arguments, a_deeper and a_shallower --- and mark the objects above a_shallower to be moved for all Literals.
+ we find all arguments mentioned in all lateral Literals in the conjunct, then loop through those Literals, l --- with the arguments, a_deeper and a_shallower --- and mark the objects above a_shallower to be moved for all Literals.
 The depth is updated when this is done, so that no double counting is performed.

 #### The distance the arm needs to travel
 For lateral Literals, when a literal is considered as needed to be moved, the distance between its arguments plus a constant is added to the lower bound for the required travel distance.
 The constant is +1 for "leftof"/"rightof" Literals since the object needs to be put on the other side of the item from where it is currently and it is -1 for "beside" Literals, since it might be that an item can be left on the same side as it currently is.